About this visa

 Things to note

-Have you had a working holiday visa to Denmark before?
+Have you been travelling on a working holiday visa to Denmark before?

 Then it is not possible for you to be granted a permit for another working holiday stay.
 Instead try and apply for other residence permit visas.
 You can see the different options here;

-- You must be a Citizen of an partner country (see below)
+- You must be a Citizen of a participating country

 - You can only apply for this Working Holiday visa once